 THE TOP 5 THINGS TO CONSIDER WHEN PLANNING A MAJOR IN STUDIO ART

 The four Studio Essentials courses are the prerequisites for all upper division courses in the major or minor.
-Completing them the first year is best.
+Completing these requirements in the first year is best.
 However, the discipline is willing to split the sequence over two years.
 Speak with faculty in Studio Art for assistance with accommodations in scheduling.
+There are also 3 required courses to schedule in the second year.
 While the major can be completed in three years, four is optimal to refine skills and spread out the required coursework.

 General Education Requirement courses are best spread over the whole college experience.
 Studio Art majors need a balance of studio and lecture courses.
 Students may also consider an additional major or minor—especially in Art History, because of the overlap in course requirements and interest in the subject.
 Also, be aware that teaching licensure requires a few more courses to meet state requirements.